Japan–Pakistan relations: Renewal of ties

-Pakistan's Look East Policy
+Pakistan's East Policy after the Cold War

-Prime Minister Benazir Bhutto attended the funeral ceremony of Emperor Showa in February 1989.
+Pakistani prime minister Benazir Bhutto attended the state funeral of Hirohito in February 1989.
 Prime Minister Toshiki Kaifu visited Pakistan on 2–3 May 1990, the first by a Japanese leader after the demise of the Cold War.
 He also wanted to mediate in the complicated issues between Pakistan and India as Japan became assertive after the end of the crisis in Afghanistan.
 Another notable diplomatic visit was undertaken by President Ghulam Ishaq Khan to Japan in November 1990 to participate in the coronation ceremony of the Emperor.

-Soon after becoming Prime Minister in November 1990, Prime Minister Muhammad Nawaz Sharif decided to visit Japan in July 1991, introducing a new dimension in Pakistan's foreign relations.
+Soon after becoming prime minister in November 1990, Prime Minister Muhammad Nawaz Sharif decided to visit Japan in July 1991, introducing a new dimension in Pakistan's foreign relations.
 The visit was, however, put off as a result of domestic upheaval.
 The visit was made on 16–19 December 1991, which was purely investment and business related.
 There was some controversy stirred up about Pakistan's nuclear program and Japan also linked up its aid policy with Pakistan's nuclear program and delayed its loan package until bilateral discussions were held on the Nuclear Proliferation Treaty (NPT).
 In fact, Japan followed the American lines on the nuclear issue after the withdrawal of Soviet forces in Afghanistan.
 Pakistan's motorway project between Lahore and Islamabad also invited Japanese criticism as the project was awarded to a South Korean multinational, Daewoo in 1991.

 In an effort to consolidate further Pakistan-Japan ties, Prime Minister Benazir undertook an official visit to Japan in January 1996 to hold talks with her counterpart, Ryutaro Hashimoto, who eschewed from the complicated Pakistan-India issues especially after nuclear developments in South Asia.
 Japan wanted that both Pakistan and India should sign the anti-nuclear treaties.
 Following Pakistan's nuclear detonation on 28 May 1998, Japan placed economic sanctions on Pakistan.